tikibeni/owasp/doc/report.md

 # Five OWASP-10 (2021) Flaws

-Here I have listed six security flaws inside the Python-Django template application some of which are implicitly created and some of which are already inside the template.
+Here I have listed five security flaws within a Python-Django template application some of which are implicitly created and some of which are already inside the template.

 ---